Dignity at work: Discrimination in the music sector

 On 9 April 2018, ISM joint with Equity and the Musicians’ Union (MU) launched a joint anonymous and confidential survey open to all students over the age of 18 currently studying at a higher education institute, including universities and specialist music, drama and dance colleges.

-The interim report, which captures data received between Thursday 2 November to Monday 27 November 2017, is available to view or download below.
+The interim Dignity at work report, which captures data received between Thursday 2 November to Monday 27 November 2017, is available to view or download below.